 2. Choose a Theme

 Understanding your purpose, develop a theme that holds this value.
 Don’t forget to remember that any theme must comply with the company branding guidelines.
 Usually these guidelines already set out fonts families, color themes, and other information that must be complied with.
-The theme can be anything really, from high-energy presentations to more thought provoking presentations.
+The theme can be anything really, from high-energy presentations that sell to more thought provoking presentations.
 Based on the theme of choice, tailor the design style to support the theme.
 For example, with the Walk-A-Thon using lots of imagery, dynamic movements, and team spirit will help motivate the employees.

 3. Create Header/Divider Slides First